tonytone11/BankofAmerica_Capstone/README.md

 Talent is universal, but opportunity is not.
 Millions of underprivileged youth worldwide have passion and potential for football, but lack:
-Access to quality coaching and training resources Tools to track their development and set meaningful goals Exposure to inspirational stories and role models Structured pathways to
+Access to quality coaching and training resources Tools to track their development and set meaningful goals Exposure to inspirational stories and role models.

 ## Our Solution